 It's difficult to beat Pennsylvania State University - Main Campus if you want to study Agricultural Economics & Business.
 Students who graduate from this program report average early career wages of agricultural business and mid-career wages of $81,856.
 Prefer a large student body?
 This school has over 20,000 students on campus.

 It's difficult to beat Delaware Valley University if you wish to study Agricultural Economics & Business.
-Situated in Doylestown, Pennsylvania, delivers a comfortable, suburban environment for learners.
+This school is located in the suburban region of Doylestown, Pennsylvania, near to shops and other amusement.